-- 5.5.
+- 5.6.
 Punakaiki Fund's assets will be managed in such a way as to ensure that it will have sufficient liquidity to meet its expense obligations.
-In order to achieve this aim, each time that Punakaiki Fund raises capital it will create an Operating Reserve which will be used to meet the non-investing (i.e. operating) costs of Punakaiki Fund.
-This Operating Reserve will comprise the following components: - a) The forecasted receipt of dividends by Punakaiki Fund from its Portfolio Companies over 12 months following the closing of the capital raise; plus - b) The value of any pre-paid management fees as at the closing of the capital raise; plus. - c) An amount of cash such that when added to the forecast dividends referred to in paragraph 5.5 a) and the pre-paid management fees referred to in paragraph 5.5 b), amount to 2.75% of Punakaiki Fund's Net Asset Value following that capital raise. - 5.6.
-The Operating Reserve will be spent over time and as such will reduce in value until Punakaiki Fund next raises capital, at which time the Operating Reserve will be replenished based on the new Net Asset Value following that capital raise. - 5.7.
-The use of cash held for the Operating Reserve for investment purposes may only be undertaken with Punakaiki Fund Board approval.
+In order to achieve this aim, each time that Punakaiki Fund completes a Milestone Fund Raising event, it will create an Operating Reserve which will be used to meet the non-investing (i.e. operating) costs of Punakaiki Fund.
+This Operating Reserve will comprise the following components: - The forecasted cash receipt of dividends by Punakaiki Fund from its Portfolio Companies over 12 months following the closing of the capital raise; plus - b) The value of any pre-paid management fees as at the closing of the capital raise; plus. - c) A portion of the value attributed to listed share investments held by Punakaiki Fund that can be sold at relatively short notice; plus - d) An amount of cash such that when added to the forecast dividends referred to in paragraph 5.6 a), the pre-paid management fees referred to in paragraph 5.6 b) and the portion of the value of listed shares referred to in paragraph 5.6 c), equals the value of the Operating Reserve calculated in paragraph 5.1 a).